sonicpanther101/school-website/README.md

 ### Demonstration of using tools, techniques and conventions that are appropriate for the purpose and end users of the website

-I have demonstrated use of tools appropriate for the purpose of the website by using the following tools:
+I have demonstrated use of tools appropriate for the website by using the following tools:

 - [Next.js](https://nextjs.org), used to build the website.
 - [React](https://reactjs.org), used to build the website.
 - [Vercel](https://vercel.com/), used to deploy the website.
-- [Tailwind CSS](https://tailwindcss.com), used to style the website in an efficient way.
+- [Tailwind CSS](https://tailwindcss.com), used to style the website efficiently.
 - [Tailwind Variants](https://tailwind-variants.org), used to have multiple style schemes in the website, including dark mode.
 - [Framer Motion](https://framer.com/motion), used to animate the website.
 - [Eslint](https://eslint.org), used to lint (Code linting is the process of analysing source code for potential errors, warnings, and best practice violations to improve code quality and readability.) the code.
 - [Prettier](https://prettier.io), used to format the code.
-- [TypeScript](https://typescriptlang.org), a type safe version of JavaScript, used to write the code.
+- [TypeScript](https://typescriptlang.org), a type-safe version of JavaScript, is used to write the code.
 - [NextUI](https://nextui.org), used to style the website with pre-built components.
 - [Embla Carousel](https://embla-carousel.com), used to create a carousel with pre-built components.

-I have demonstrated use of techniques appropriate for the purpose of the website by using flex boxes to align elements in an aesthetic way.
+I have demonstrated using techniques appropriate for the website by using flex boxes to align elements aesthetically.
 Also by using media queries to make the website responsive by using md: before styles that should only apply to the website when on a landscape view.
 More info about md: [here](https://tailwindcss.com/docs/responsive-design).

-I have demonstrated use of conventions appropriate for the purpose of the website by using the following conventions:
+I have demonstrated use of conventions appropriate for the website by using the following conventions:

-- The use of CSS flexbox to align elements in an aesthetic way.
+- The use of CSS flexbox to align elements aesthetically.
-- Because it is a website to be used for a company, it should use the industry standard software such as using Next.js, React and Vercel to build and deploy the website in an efficient way.
+- Because it is a website for a company, it should use industry-standard software such as Next.js, React and Vercel to build and deploy the website efficiently.
 - The use of footer, header and navbar to follow the HTML semantics conventions.

 ## Merit Criteria